IRCody/snap-plugin-lib-go/examples/streaming/README.md

-## Snap Plugin Go Library: Collector Plugin Example
+## Snap Plugin Go Library: Stream Collector Plugin Example
-Here you will find an example plugin that covers the basics for writing a collector plugin.
+Here you will find an example plugin that covers the basics for writing a stream collector plugin.

 ## Plugin Naming, Files, and Directory
-For your collector plugin, create a new repository and name your plugin project using the following format:
+For your stream collector plugin, create a new repository and name your plugin project using the following format:

 >snap-plugin-[plugin-type]-[plugin-name]